This website is for UK Healthcare Professionals only

 BOTOX® in NDO: Treatment benefit sustained over time6

-Study context: Analysis of 227 patients with urinary incontinence due to NDO, who completed 4 years of treatment following an initial 52-week phase 3 trial and then a 3-year open label extension study.7
+Study context: Post-hoc analysis of 227 patients with urinary incontinence due to NDO, who completed 4 years of treatment following an initial 52-week phase 3 trial and then a 3-year open label extension study.
+Primary efficacy endpoint was change from baseline in UI episodes per day at Week 6.6

-Study context: Analysis of 227 patients with urinary incontinence due to NDO, who completed 4 years of treatment following an initial 52-week phase 3 trial and then a 3-year open label extension study.7
+Study context: Post-hoc analysis of 227 patients with urinary incontinence due to NDO, who completed 4 years of treatment following an initial 52-week phase 3 trial and then a 3-year open label extension study.
+Primary efficacy mendpoint was change from baseline in UI episodes per day at Week 6.
+Overall median duration of effect by time in 112 patients on 200U based on 4-week months.
+Time to request for re-treatment was calculated from date of patient request for re-treatment in relation to previous treatment date.6

 I-QoL: Incontinence-quality of life; NDO: neurogenic detrusor overactivity; SmPC: summary of product characteristics; UI: urinary incontinence.